ondat/documentation/docs/operations/replication.md

 ### Example - Enable Volume Replication Through a `StorageClass` Definition

-The following guidance below will demonstrates how to use Ondat's Volume Replication  through a  `StorageClass`  (PVC) definition.
+The following guidance will demonstrate how to use Ondat's Volume Replication  through a `StorageClass` (PVC) definition.
 -   The instructions will enable volume replication through a custom `StorageClass` and use the following parameter » `storageos.com/replicas=2` - which will create `1` master volume and `2` replica volumes respectively.

     > 💡 Labels can be applied to a PVC directly, or indirectly by adding them as parameters on a `StorageClass`.

 1. Create a custom `StorageClass`, named `ondat-replicated` and check that it has been successfully created.

     ```yaml
     # Create the "ondat-replicated" StorageClass.